-In Verisk Maplecroft’s Women’s and Girls’ Rights Index 2016, Ethiopia is ranked 23rd out of 198 countries (where 1st denotes the greatest risk).
-The index categorises the country as exposing investors to an ‘extreme risk’ of association with practices that discriminate against, or otherwise limit or infringe the rights of, women and girls.
+In Verisk Maplecroft’s Women and Girls’ Rights Index 2017, Ethiopia is ranked 40th out of 198 countries (where ranks closer to one denote greatest risk).
+This means that businesses and investors are at ‘high risk’ of association with practices that discriminate against, or otherwise infringe upon the rights of women and girls.

 Despite legal protection for women and girls’ rights, enforcement differs regionally, and girls in many areas remain vulnerable to abuses such as early marriage and female genital mutilation/cutting (FGM/C).
 Those who marry young have limited access to education and many suffer adverse health impacts, such as mental health issues and higher rates of sexually transmitted diseases.
 UNICEF reports that girls who are married are 50% more likely to have a sexually transmitted disease than their unmarried, sexually active peers.

 In rural areas, families with limited resources will prioritise the education of boys.
 As a result, women have limited employment opportunities.
 While many work in low-skilled jobs in agriculture, including coffee farming and floriculture, women without formal education are at risk of human trafficking.
 Despite the enactment of a comprehensive anti-trafficking law in 2015 banning citizens from travelling to the Gulf to work as domestic workers, hundreds of thousands of women are believed to still be in domestic servitude in the region.
 However, as the anti-trafficking legislation indicates, there has been some progress over the last years and this positive momentum is likely to continue.